lucasnorruva/NorruvaMVP6/workspace/README.md

 ### Troubleshooting

+**EADDRINUSE Error (e.g., port 3000 or 9002 already in use):**
+This means another application (or a previous instance of this app) is already using the port Next.js is trying to start on.
+- Identify and stop the process using the port.
+On Linux/macOS, you can use `lsof -i :<port_number>` to find the process ID (PID) and then `kill <PID>`.
+- If the error log shows duplicated `--port` arguments in the executed `npm run dev` command (e.g., `... --port 9002 --port 9002 ...`), this might be an issue with how your cloud IDE environment is invoking the script.
+Ensure your `package.json` `dev` script is simple (`npx next dev --turbopack`).
-**401: The Workstation does not exist or your currently signed in account does not have access to it**

-This error may appear when using the "View Public Passport" link in a Cloud Workstations environment.
+**401: The Workstation does not exist or your currently signed in account does not have access to it** This error may appear when using the "View Public Passport" link in a Cloud Workstations environment.
 Verify that:

-1. The workstation `firebase-studio-1749131649534` (cluster `workstation-cluster-9`) exists and is running in project `510861787045`.
+1. The specified workstation exists and is running in your Google Cloud project.
 2. Your Google account has the `workstations.workstations.use` IAM permission (e.g., via the *Workstations User* role) on that workstation.

-Without this permission Google Cloud cannot generate the access token required to open the application.
+Without this permission, Google Cloud cannot generate the access token required to open the application.

 ## Key Directory Structure